 How much podium time will I receive?

 Lots.
 You will conduct all of the wind bands, including the wind ensemble.
 In the spring semester, graduate conductors run the non-major concert bands.
-The DMA graduate recital is with the Hodgson Wind Ensemble.
+The DMA graduate recital is with the Hodgson Wind Ensemble or with members thereof.

 Will I have the opportunity to conduct ensembles and repertoire other than the wind band repertoire?

 Yes!
-Good music is good music, and we don’t have a ton of patience for musical snobbery.
-You will learn orchestral, “new,” choral, and operatic repertoire along with wind band repertoire.
+Good music is good music, and we don’t have patience for musical snobbery.
+You will learn orchestral, “new,” (for Wind Ensemble and contemporary chamber ensemble), choral, and operatic repertoire, along with wind band repertoire.
 This is a comprehensive program.

 What is the “Graduate Practicum?”

-The Graduate Practicum is an 8000-level course that is co-taught by Dr. Turner, Mr. Cedel (orchestra), and Dr. Bara (choral), and emphasizes practical experience conducting a variety of repertoires.
+The Graduate Practicum is an 8000-level course that is co-taught by Dr. Turner and emphasizes practical experience conducting a variety of repertoires.
 Guest performers include two rehearsal pianists, graduate small ensembles, and singers.
-In addition to “getting on the box,” the practicum addresses real world issues by invited guest artists and lecturers, CV and webpage development, navigating tenure, job interviews and auditions, entrepreneurship, writing program notes, engaging audiences, score-study, psychology of leadership, etc.
+In addition to “getting on the box,” the practicum addresses real world issues by invited guest artists and lecturers, CV and webpage development, navigating tenure, job interviews and auditions, entrepreneurship, writing program notes, engaging audiences, score-study, psychology of leadership, etc. We also do a good amount of atonal sight-singing together, Hindemith exercises, and exercises to help explore gesture effectiveness.

 Do you have any suggestions on the application process?